 safety and side effects, risks, toxicity

-Butterbur has not been studied extensively enough to determine its side effects or toxicity profile, but thus far it appears to be safe.
+Butterbur has not been studied extensively enough to determine its side effects or toxicity profile, but there appears to be some early concerns that would cautions me from recommending its use for more than 2 weeks at a time without a break.

 Safety of a patented special butterbur root extract for migraine prevention.